MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-false-positives-negatives.md

 ## Part 1: Review and classify alerts

-If you see an [alert](alerts.md) that was triggered because something was detected as malicious or suspicious that should not have been, you can suppress the alert for that entity.
-You can also suppress alerts that are not necessarily false positives, but are unimportant.
+If you see an [alert](alerts.md) that arose because something's detected as malicious or suspicious and it shouldn't be, you can suppress the alert for that entity.
+You can also suppress alerts that aren't necessarily false positives, but are unimportant.
 We recommend that you classify alerts as well.

 Managing your alerts and classifying true/false positives helps to train your threat protection solution and can reduce the number of false positives or false negatives over time.
 Taking these steps also helps reduce noise in your queue so that your security team can focus on higher priority work items.